1. Types of Fees

 If the sale was not made through Direct Checkout, you will receive the additional amount paid by the buyer for VAT and you will need to pay that amount to Etsy, so that we can pay the relevant tax authorities.
 The VAT amounts will appear on your Etsy bill each month.

-Important legal note: solely for VAT purposes, when you sell a digital item to an EU buyer, you are legally supplying the item to Etsy and Etsy will supply the digital item to the buyer.
+Important legal note: solely for VAT purposes, when you sell a digital item to an EU buyer, you are legally supplying the item to Etsy, Etsy will supply the digital item to the buyer, and the buyer will be treated as a consumer.

 You can learn more about VAT for digital items in this Help article.